How Much Does It Cost to Replace a Flat Roof?

 It goes without saying that the larger the roof, the higher the expense.

-This would be significant not only in terms of material prices, as a larger roof will simply cost more, but also in terms of labour expenses, as a larger installation will likely take longer, raising the total trades to cost.
+This would be significant not only in terms of material prices, as a larger roof will simply cost more, but also in terms of labour expenses, as a larger installation will likely take longer, raising the total cost.

-Condition of Current Roof
+Condition of Your Current Roof

 The present roof's condition is also important since it may take longer to remove if it is in poor condition; for example, a tradesperson may take longer to remove a roof in poor condition for safety concerns.